 This is where I’m spending my time this year:

 My full-time focus is on my job.
-I’m currently employed as the Web Content Officer for the University of Huddersfield, where I write content and advise on information architecture and web analytics.
+I’m currently employed as the Web Content Officer for the University of Huddersfield, where I write content and advise on information architecture, web analytics and SEO.

 All views expressed on this website are my own and do not reflect the views of the University.